 Teaching in the lab classroom

-Students prepare for class by watching recorded lectures (like that one above), they review reading, documents with best practice recommendations and videos.
-On the day of class, we begin with small group discussions, where students have to ask one question regarding the material and the group works to find the answer.
+In this method, students prepare for class by watching recorded lectures (like that one above), they review reading, documents with best practice recommendations and videos.
+On the day of class, it begins with small group discussions, where students have to ask one question regarding the material and the group works to find the answer.
 I then have each group share their questions to ensure they reached the correct answer.

 After discussion, the class watches a live demo of the skill and then practices in small groups, evaluating each others performance of the skill.

 At Bellevue college, I taught informatics to RN-BSN students in a hybrid class format.
 I presented informatics with case study patients to make the connection between technology and patient care real to students.
 The main premise of the class has students applying a variety of nursing informatics concepts to their assigned case study patient.
 Each module includes a short lecture of the topic, websites to explore, content to read and assignments.
 In online groups, students discuss these topics in their patient assignment groups.
 In class sessions, I use active approaches including student led presentations and fishbowl discussions.